Raúl Sanz García

 Terra Incognita (625 d.C.)

 The works explain the author more than the author’s biography explains the works.
-There is no need to look for anything more, and the facts can be invented in such a way that they appear to be even less than the little they are.
+There is no need to look any further, and the facts can be invented to make them seem even less than the little they are.
 A CV will hold anything.
-I could say, for example, that I have studied journalism, acupuncture, fine arts, and philosophy, or that I had a blind master who taught me to play the violin.
-I could also invent that I was a slave on a galley, or that I earned my living begging along the roads of a desert, that I have been a fisherman, a paid painter, a lorry driver, a NASA engineer, a graphic designer, or a human statue.
+I could say, for instance, that I studied journalism, acupuncture, fine arts, and philosophy, or that I once had a blind master who taught me to play the violin.
+I could also invent that I was a slave on a galley, that I earned my living by begging along the roads of a desert, that I worked as a fisherman, a paid painter, a lorry driver, a NASA engineer, a graphic designer, or a human statue.
 What distinguishes fiction is not its unreality but its mode of being real.
 I too, like any old Quixote, have believed I saw the written word breathing.
-Against this confusion, the trade of librarian forces you to feel books in their mass, as purely physical experiences that get arranged on a shelf.
+Against this confusion, the trade of librarian obliges you to feel books in their mass, as purely physical experiences that get arranged on a shelf.

-Since everything is a tradition — and since anything can be one — I invite you to read my doctoral thesis (in spanish): digital version / vegetable version.
+Since everything is a tradition — and anything can become one — I invite you to read my doctoral thesis (in Spanish): digital version / vegetable version.

 Contact